flyntwp/flynt-vscode-snippets/README.md

 The extension adds snippets prefixed with `flynt` for the following language extensions:

+### JSON
-- JSON: ACF field templates to be used in the `fields.json` file of a component.
+- ACF field templates to be used in the `fields.json` file of a component.
+- Custom post type `config.json` template.

+### PHP
-- PHP: Commonly used code templates and scaffolding.
+- Commonly used code templates and scaffolding.

-Start typing `flynt` in those languages to see a list of the available snippets.
+Start typing `flynt` in one of these languages to see a list of the available snippets.

 ## Maintainers